 A microprocessor within the device takes care of recording, studying, and necessary calculations.

 Introduction to total station:

 Total station or total station theodolite is an electronic or optical device used in modern surveying and building construction.

-The total station is an electronic theodolite built-in with a digital distance meter (EDM) to read the slope distance from the instrument at a specific level.
+It is an electronic theodolite built-in with a electronic distance meter (EDM) to read the slope distance from the instrument at a specific level.

 This eliminates the need for a support staff member as the operator holds the reflectors and controls the total station from the standpoint.

 How to use a total station:

 - Set the instrument to an identified level and set the horizontal circle.

 - The coordinates of the point are to be stacked out.